Vivian-Zhou-1027/workshop1/project2.md

 ### Population and Differences Maps of Haiti
 ![Population Map of Haiti](haiti_pop.png)

-This map shows the population of Haiti in 2015.
+This map above shows the population of Haiti in 2015.

 ![Difference Map of Haiti](haiti_diff.png)

-This plot shows the difference between the population predicted by the model and the actual population in 2015 for Haiti.
+This plot above shows the difference between the population predicted by the model and the actual population in 2015 for Haiti.
 The population of the reddish part is underestimated.